-Most veterinary facilities do not know the difference between the Individual Cremation and the Private Cremation and when they offer the Individual Cremation, they think (and tell the pet owner) that their pet will be alone in the chamber, which is NOT the case for the Individual Cremation.
+Most veterinary facilities do not know the difference between the Individual Cremation and the Private Cremation and when they offer the Individual Cremation, they think (and tell the pet owner) that their pet will be alone in the chamber, which is not the case for the partitioned (Individual) Cremation.
 So if you feel strongly about having your pet alone in the cremation chamber, I suggest that you speak to your veterinarian's cremation facility directly to clarify your wishes and settle any difference in the cost, otherwise, your pet will be cremated partitioned, with other pets in the chamber.
 There has been a bit of confusion on this subject in recent years as the industry standards have changed and what used to be called a Private Cremation is now an Individual cremation and vice-versa, in addition to the fact that most veterinary hospitals do not know the difference and think that all "Private or Individual cremations" are the same.

 What is the difference between the Private and the Individual cremation?

-There is a difference between the Private Cremation and the Individual cremation.
+There is a difference between the Private Cremation and the Individual Cremation.
 Most veterinary offices don't know the difference and don't offer the truly Private cremation and when one talks about getting their pet's ashes back, it is the Individual (also called Partitioned) cremation which will be done, and despite the fact that they sometimes call it Private.
 In BOTH cases, you will get your pet's ashes back and ONLY your pet's ashes, no one else's.
 The difference is that in the case of the Individual Cremation, there will be several pets in the cremation chamber but they will be clearly compartmented (partitioned) which allows for clear separation of the remains and you can be assured that you will get only your pet's remains back.
 In the case of Home Pet Euthanasia’s Aquamation facility, the separation is even more complete than in the case of flame based partitioned cremation as the pets are in completely separated stainless steel baskets.

 In the case of the Private cremation, your pet will be alone in the entire cremation chamber.
-Of course, it is more effective cost wise and energy wise to run the cremation chamber for several pets once rather than to run it multiple times for each pet, so it makes the Individual cremation more affordable and you can still be assured that you would get only your pet's ashes back.
+Of course, it is more effective cost wise and energy wise to run the cremation chamber for several pets once (Individual cremation) rather than to run it multiple times for each pet, so it makes the Individual cremation more affordable and you can still be assured that you would get only your pet's ashes back.